 Local Authority approvals

-See the latest lists of Approved Premises.
+See the latest list of Approved Establishments in Scotland.

 Please note that where an approval number is shown on one of these lists without a two-letter prefix, that establishment is approved by Food Standards Scotland rather than a Local Authority.

 For lists of Approved Establishments in the rest of the UK, please visit food.gov.uk.

 Prior to leaving the EU all food law in the UK operated in accordance with relevant EU legislation.
 Now that the UK has left the EU, these regulations have become retained EU Law and forms part of our domestic food law in Great Britain.
 Therefore from 1 January 2021 any references to EU Regulations should be read as meaning retained EU law which is published on legislation.gov.uk.